- The Road to College

 A Better Reason: College challenges you to become an independent adult.

-#3 Not-So-Right Reason: It's where your girlfriend or boyfriend is going.
+#3 Not-So-Right Reason: College is where your friends are going.

 A Better Reason: Graduating from college pays in the end.